scotthamilton77/atlas-mcp-server/README.md

 ## Database Backup and Restore

 ATLAS provides functionality to back up and restore the Neo4j database content.
 The core logic resides in `src/services/neo4j/backupRestoreService.ts`.

-### Automatic Backups (Note)

-**Important:** The automatic backup functionality has been removed due to inefficiency.
-Please use the manual backup process described below to protect your data.

 ### Backup Process